Tactics Ogre: Let Us Cling Together (2010 video game)

 Tactics Ogre: Let Us Cling Together is a 2010 tactical role-playing game developed and published by Japanese company Square Enix.
 It is a remake of the 1995 Super Famicom (Super Nintendo Entertainment System) title of the same name, second entry in the Ogre Battle series.
 The remake retains the same strategy RPG gameplay of the original, focusing on turn-based tactical battles and the use of character classes.
 The game incorporates additional features such as equipment crafting and the ability to revisit branch points in the game's narrative, in addition to multiplayer functionality.
 The storyline, following the actions of rebel fighter Denam Pavel during a civil war within the kingdom of Valeria, was also expanded with new scenes and characters.

 The remake was conceived following the release of Final Fantasy Tactics: The War of the Lions (2007), taking four years to complete.
 It was directed by original artist Hiroshi Minagawa, who assembled most of the original staff including writer and designer Yasumi Matsuno, and composers Hitoshi Sakimoto and Masaharu Iwata.
 Original artist Akihiko Yoshida returned to supervise the art direction, with many characters redesigned by Tsubasa Masao.
 The English localization was handled by Alexander O. Smith and Joseph Reeder, who had worked with Matsuno on games set in the Ivalice universe.
 Downloadable content based around the new gameplay systems was released for free in Japan post-release, and bundled into the Western release.
 Releasing to strong sales in Japan and North America, the remake met with a positive reception from journalists.

-A remastered version, titled Tactics Ogre: Reborn, was released for Nintendo Switch, PlayStation 4, PlayStation 5, and Microsoft Windows on November 11, 2022.
+A remastered version, titled Tactics Ogre: Reborn, was released for Nintendo Switch, PlayStation 4, PlayStation 5, and Windows on November 11, 2022.
 It contains revised battle mechanics, remastered sound and music and full English and Japanese voice acting.

 Content and gameplay

 Tactics Ogre: Let Us Cling Together is a PlayStation Portable (PSP) remake of the 1995 Super Famicom (Super Nintendo Entertainment System) title of the same name.
 While the remake features gameplay changes, the central narrative remains the same.
-Tactics Ogre is set in the island kingdom of Valeria, once riven with war between its three ethnic groups but united under the Dynast-King Dorgulua Oberyth.
-Following Dorgulua's death without an heir, the ethnic groups splintered and began fighting for the throne.
+Tactics Ogre is set in the island kingdom of Valeria, once riven with war between its three ethnic groups but united under the Dynast-King Dorgalua Oberyth.
+Following Dorgalua's death without an heir, the ethnic groups splintered and began fighting for the throne.
 They divided into the aristocratic Bakram led by the Regent Brantyn, the populous Galgastani led by Hierophant Balbatos, and the less-populous Walister led by Duke Ronwey.
 The Bakram and Galgastani divide Valeria between them and oppress the Walister people.
 The narrative follows members of the Walister resistance−protagonist Denam Pavel, his sister Catiua, and childhood friend Vyce−as they rebel against their oppressors with the help of a Xenobian mercenary group led by Lanselot Hamilton.
 Starting with the opening chapter, the storyline branches based on choices made by Denam, leading to different character interactions and endings.